-With over 500 million books sold in 80 languages, the Harry Potter series by author J.K.
-Rowling has become the best-selling book series in history.
-The story chronicles the life of the titular character Harry Potter and his friends Ron Weasley and Hermione Granger through their seven years at Hogwarts School of Witchcraft and Wizardry.
+With over 600 million books sold in 83 languages, the most recent being Yiddish in February 2020, the Harry Potter series by author J.K.
+Rowling has become the bestselling book series in history.
+The story chronicles the life of the titular character, Harry Potter, and his friends Ron Weasley and Hermione Granger through their seven years at Hogwarts School of Witchcraft and Wizardry.

 It was 1990.
 My then boyfriend and I had decided to move up to Manchester together.
 After a weekend's flat-hunting, I was traveling back to London on my own on a crowded train, and the idea for Harry Potter simply fell into my head.